 DeKalb County was formed in 1822 after the Indian Springs Treaty of 1821 forced Creek and Cherokee Indians from the area and opened it up for settlement.
 Decatur was established as the county seat in 1823, and Atlanta was established in 1837 as “Terminus,” marking the southern end of the Western & Atlantic Railroad.
 In 1845 another railroad, the Georgia Railroad, reached Atlanta from Augusta in the east.
 The Georgia Railroad followed the Native American ridge trail between Decatur and Atlanta which forms part of the Eastern Sub-Continental Divide.
 In the Civil War, much of the Battle of Atlanta took place along this ridge and the area of Candler Park (the park) was home to a Union encampment which shows up on some later maps as “Union Square.”

 Edgewood to Candler Park

 The community of Edgewood grew up in the 1870s and included today’s neighborhoods of Edgewood south of the railroad and Candler Park on the north side with the railroad itself as a central feature rather than a dividing line.
 The Georgia Railroad stopped then at “Mayson’s Crossing” which was a small commercial district about where the Edgewood-Candler Park MARTA Station is today.
 The Town of Edgewood was incorporated in 1898 and was autonomous for about ten years before being annexed by the City of Atlanta.

 In the late 1800s, Edgewood was home to both black and white residents with little segregation, as was common in communities of that time.
-Substantial African American communities within today’s Candler Park neighborhood including Hooper Street, and the Rose Hill community centered along Candler Park Drive north of McLendon.
+Substantial African American communities within today’s Candler Park neighborhood included Hooper Street, off Oakdale Road, and the Rose Hill community, centered along Candler Park Drive, both north of McLendon.
 According to the 1900 census, Edgewood’s population was 1,196 and included 155 white and 216 black children.
 As early as 1879, the African American Antioch Baptist Church congregation met in a “brush arbor” near Oakdale and Miller Ave, which, by 1883, was officially the site of the “Antioch Baptist Church of Edgewood” which later moved, building the “Old Stone Church” on Candler Park Drive around 1918.
 The Antioch congregation remained there until 1950.